cbemstar/image-converter-app/README.md

 user tries to sign up with an existing email address they'll see an error with a prompt to use the **Forgot your password** link which triggers the Supabase password reset flow.

+## Google Tag Manager

+This site loads Google Tag Manager (container `GTM-NFJTSQ3N`) on every page so visitor analytics can be configured centrally.

+## Additional Tools

+Alongside the image converter, the site offers several marketing utilities like a Google Ads RSA previewer, a campaign structure visualizer, a parts-of-speech helper, and a **Bulk Match Type Editor** for quickly converting keyword lists to phrase and exact match formats.
+Enter keywords once and the tool shows both match types side by side with options to copy individual or all results.

+Every tool page includes a short "About" section and FAQs so you know when to use it and how it works.

+The homepage lists all tools in a searchable grid.
+You can filter by category or sort A-Z or by the most visited tools, with visit counts stored in your browser.

+## React redevelopment

+The current implementation uses vanilla HTML and JavaScript.
+To adopt ShadCN UI components, create a React or Next.js project and migrate these tools into React components.
+Package installation was attempted in this environment but was blocked by network restrictions, so only the plan is documented here.